The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Model

 where $\kappa_{\rm R}$ is the Rosseland mean opacity (per unit gas mass) for the disk's own thermal emission and $f_{\rm depth}$ is a dimensionless parameter that corrects for the actual heating layer depth.
 According to Appendix C of \citet{Mori2021}, $f_{\rm depth} \sim 0.3$--1 and 0.01--0.1 for the aligned and anti-aligned cases, respectively.
 In this study, we mainly consider the aligned case and take $f_{\rm depth}=1$ to study the maximum possible efficiency of MHD accretion heating.
 We also study the impact of lower $f_{\rm depth}$ in Section \ref{sssec:fdepth}.
 The disk opacity is modeled in Section~\ref{sssec:opacity}.

 To determine the altitude of $\Am=0.3$, We calculate the vertical profile of $\eta_{\rm A}$ using the disk ionization equilibrium model with charged dust \citep{Okuzumi2009}.
 In this model, the number density of charged particles is determined by the equilibrium between the ionization of neutral gas and the recombination of the charged particles in the gas phase or on the dust grains.
-We represent all ion species with a single species, $\rm{HCO}^{+}$.
-When there is a dust size distribution, the number density of ions and electrons, $n_{\rm i}$ and $n_{\rm e}$, are given by \citep{Okuzumi2009,Okuzumi2011a}
+We represent all ion species with a single species, $\rm{HCO}^{+}$. {The number densities of ions and electrons, $n_{\rm i}$ and $n_{\rm e}$, are given by \citep{Okuzumi2009,Okuzumi2011a}}

 where $\zeta$ and $n_{\rm g}$ are the ionization rate and the number density of the neutral gas, $u_{\rm i}$ and $u_{\rm e}$ are the mean ion and electron thermal speeds, ${\cal A}_{\rm tot}$ is the total cross-sectional area of dust per unit volume, and $\Psi$ and $g(\Psi)$ are dimensionless numbers representing the effects of grain charging and gas-phase recombination, respectively.
 We assume that all charged particles which collide with dust grains are adsorbed.
 The mean thermal speeds are given by $u_{\rm i(e)}=\sqrt{8k_{\rm B}T/\pi m_{\rm i(e)}}$ where $m_{\rm i(e)}$ is the ion (electron) mass.
 The dimensionless number $\Psi$ is defined by